iclr-blogposts/2026/_posts/2026-04-27-zero-rewards.md

 - In the case where <span style="color: #FF9800;">Degree-5-Path-2 mixed with Degree-10-Path-10</span>, most Degree-5-Path-2 instances were solved using just a single lookup in the edge list, without any search.
 While this strategy worked for the simpler Degree-5-Path-2 instances, it was not helpful for Degree-10-Path-10 instances, where searching down multiple paths was necessary to arrive at the correct answer.
 The traces resembled those observed when training a model directly on a Degree-10-Path-10 dataset (see the naive RL fails section [above](#naive-rl-fails)).
 - In the case where <span style="color: #2196F3;">Degree-2-Path-5 is mixed with Degree-10-Path-10</span>, there were instances where, given a Degree-10-Path-10 problem, the model explored only two branches and then 'forced' itself to output the answer path.
 We believe the model may have learned a strategy that produces an answer after a maximum of two backtracks, which works for Degree-2-Path-5 but is ineffective for Degree-10-Path-10 problems.

-Thus, not all easy samples are effective, and it is apriori unclear what a model will learn from a particular dataset.
+Thus, **not all easy samples are effective**, and it is apriori *unclear* what a model will learn from a particular dataset.
 One needs to collect samples of the *right* difficulty, meaning samples that the model can solve correctly and that encourage behavior that transfers to the original task.
 These requirements make this approach cumbersome 🙁.

 Another point to note is that, although it might be easier to guess which tasks have solutions that will not generalize to larger instances in a simple graph problem like this (e.g., reading off the edge list works for Degree-5-Path-2 examples but does not generalize to Degree-10-Path-10), in general, for any arbitrary problem, it is difficult to predict what the model will learn and which solutions will generalize to harder instances.